By Imtiyaz Yusuf

 Special to The

-Asst Professor Imtiyaz Yusuf is director of the International Centre for Buddhist-Muslim Understanding, College of Religious Studies, Mahidol University.
+Assistant Professor Imtiyaz Yusuf is a lecturer and director of the Centre for Buddhist-Muslim Understanding, College of Religious Studies, Mahidol University.